TrackerControl/tracker-control-android/README.md

 - *Disconnect Tracker List:* TrackerControl integrates the [Disconnect list](https://github.com/mozilla-services/shavar-prod-lists) of known tracker domains, that is distributed with the Firefox browser.

-- *X-Ray Tracker List:* TrackerControl also uses the tracker database by Reuben Binns, Ulrik Lyngs, Max Van Kleek, Jun Zhao, Timothy Libert, and Nigel Shadbolt from the [X-Ray project](https://www.sociam.org/mobile-app-x-ray).
+- *X-Ray Tracker List:* TrackerControl also uses the tracker blocklist by Reuben Binns, Ulrik Lyngs, Max Van Kleek, Jun Zhao, Timothy Libert, and Nigel Shadbolt from the [X-Ray project](https://www.sociam.org/mobile-app-x-ray), created *from analysing ~1&nbsp;000&nbsp;000 apps*!
 This database was released as part of their 2018 paper on [Third Party Tracking in the Mobile Ecosystem](https://doi.org/10.1145/3201064.3201089).
 The original data can be retrieved [here](https://osf.io/4nu9e/).